christianghama/certifications/README.md

-In this page you can find information about the courses I have done in various areas such as cloud computing, cyber security, devops, project management etc. Along my carreer I have attended almost 100 formation courses!
-However, I decided to prioritize in this page those that are more aligned with the professional challenges I have been searching in the last ten years.
-Be advised that since I am a continuous learner, this list is in constant update.
+On this page, you’ll find information about the courses I’ve completed across a variety of fields, including cloud computing, cybersecurity, DevOps, project management, and more.
+Over the course of my career, I’ve attended nearly 100 training programs!
+However, I’ve chosen to highlight here those that are most relevant to the professional challenges I’ve been pursuing over the past decade.

-Below I provide the details about all my courses organized by knowledge areas.
+As a lifelong learner, I regularly update this list to reflect my ongoing development.
+Below, you’ll find a detailed breakdown of all my courses, organized by area of expertise.

 ### Data Science